rails/rails/guides/source/form_helpers.md

 --------------------------------------------------------------------------------

-NOTE: This guide is not intended to be a complete documentation of available form helpers and their arguments.
-Please visit [the Rails API documentation](https://api.rubyonrails.org/classes/ActionView/Helpers.html) for a complete reference of all available helpers.
+NOTE: This guide is not intended to be a complete list of all available form helpers.
+Please reference [the Rails API documentation](https://api.rubyonrails.org/classes/ActionView/Helpers.html) for an exhaustive list of form helpers and their arguments.

-Dealing with Basic Forms
+Working with Basic Forms
 ------------------------

 The main form helper is [`form_with`](https://api.rubyonrails.org/classes/ActionView/Helpers/FormHelper.html#method-i-form_with).